8 Amazing Health Benefits of Aswagandha

 How to take

 Aswagandha is available in the form of powder, capsule, liquid and root extract.
+You can find it in local ayurvedic medical store or you can buy it online.
 According to ayurvedic texts you can take 1-2 tablets twice daily.
 However, consult one ayurvedic practitioner before taking the medication.

 The scientific research supports the uses of Ashwagandha as Rasayana in Ayurveda.
 It’s a real powerful regenerative tonic, due to its multiple pharmacological actions.